 FPSO units are specialized vessels that have very limited alternative uses and high fixed costs.
 In addition, FPSO units typically require substantial capital investments prior to being redeployed to a new field and production service agreement.
-Unless extended, certain of our FPSO production service agreements will expire during the next seven years, commencing in 2016.
+These factors increase the redeployment risk of FPSO units.
+Unless extended, seven of our FPSO production service agreements will expire during the next five years.
 Our clients may also terminate certain of our FPSO production service agreements prior to their expiration under specified circumstances.
 Any idle time prior to the commencement of a new contract or our inability to redeploy the vessels at acceptable rates may have an adverse effect on our business and operating results.